jpasquers/interview-prep/README.md

     - Comparable to `componentDidMount` or `componentDidUpdate` from classes
     - Can return a function to execute on component unmount
     - Able to add a list of items at the end that are 'dependencies'.
 Aka useEffect will only trigger on re-render if one of those items changes.
+3. useContext() -> Used for reference the current value of a global context
+    - Accepts a context object (which came from React.createContext()) and returns the current context value for that object
+    - The current context value is determined by the `value` prop of the nearest `<MyContext.Provider>` above the component
+    - When the context is updated, a re-render is triggered for this component

+You can create custom hooks to reuse **Stateful logic**.
+Keep in mind that they do not reuse state itself, just the stateful logic.
+Each invocation is independent.

+What is the difference between custom hooks and vanilla JS functions?
+    - When React sees you invoke a function that starts with `use`, it will automatically allow that function to invoke hooks within it.
+    - In other words, custom hooks can invoke other hooks, and their name beginning with `use` gives them this power.

 # General Concepts